SunsetMkt/bitwarden-browser-extension-builder/README.md

 Test builder for Bitwarden Chrome extension

+The main patched file is `background.js`, check diff with the latest stable official build.

 **This project is a demonstration.
 You should NEVER use it in production.**

 **For beginners, it's always recommended to use the latest official build of your password manager.**